Less is More: Understanding Word-level Textual Adversarial Attack via n-gram Frequency Descend: Introduction

-This work seeks to interpret word-level textual attacks from a novel perspective of $n$-gram frequency.
-By Zipf's law~\cite{zipflaw16}, the frequencies of words (1-gram) in a linguistic corpus are generally inversely proportional to their ranks.
-That is, the frequencies of common words are exponentially larger than rare words, which has also been found true for $n$-gram frequencies~\cite{cavnar1994n}.
-Although such phenomenon barely affects humans, it may confuse AI models and bring serious issues such as gender bias~\cite{machbias} and embedding blending~\cite{FRAGE}.
-In the context of adversarial attack, we conjecture that the extremely unbalanced $n$-gram frequency distribution could make the model behave unstably on less-frequent sequences, thus exposing vulnerability that can be exploited by adversarial attacks.
+This work seeks to understand word-level textual attacks from a novel perspective: $n$-gram frequency.
+According to Zipf's law~\cite{zipflaw16}, the frequency of words (1-gram) in a linguistic corpus is generally inversely proportional to their ranks.
+This means more common words appear exponentially more often than rarer ones, a pattern also holds true for $n$-grams ~\cite{cavnar1994n}.
+While humans can easily navigate this frequency distribution disparity, DNNs struggle, which may lead to issues such as gender bias~\cite{machbias} and semantic blending~\cite{FRAGE}.
+We hypothesize that the highly uneven distribution of $n$-grams may induce instability in models, particularly for sequences that occur less frequently, thus making them vulnerable to adversarial attacks.

-To verify the above conjecture, we conduct in-depth analysis of the AEs generated by six attacks for attacking three NLP models on two datasets.
-Experimental results show that all attacks show a strong tendency toward generation of examples exhibiting $n$-gram frequency descend ($n$-FD), i.e., the generated AEs contain less-frequent $n$-gram sequences.
-Further, the root cause for such phenomenon, i.e., the instability of the model on $n$-FD examples, is also explored.
-Importantly, we find that when $n=2$, $n$-FD has the best interpretation ability of textual attacks.
-Although seemingly counterintuitive, such finding largely renews previous understandings in the literature \cite{freqdetect} that AEs mainly exhibit 1-FD.
-To illustrate this, Table~\ref{freq_eg} presents some examples where AEs could exhibit increase in terms of 1-gram frequency, but decrease in terms of 2-gram frequency.
+To test this hypothesis, we thoroughly analyzed AEs generated by six different attack methods, targeting three DNN architectures across two dataset.
+The results reveal a consistent pattern across all attacks: a strong tendency toward generating examples characterized by a descending $n$-gram frequency, i.e., AEs contain less commonly occurring $n$-gram sequences than original ones.
+Figure~\ref{freq_eg} showcases instances where AEs demonstrate decrease in $n$-gram frequency.
+Moreover, this tendency is most pronounced when $n$ equals 2, broadening the earlier focus in this field that only considered the frequency of single words~\cite{freqdetect}.
+Extra experiments also reveal that DNNs have difficulty processing $n$-FD examples.

-Intuitively, the above findings suggest a natural way to improve model robustness by training the model on $n$-FD examples.
-Unlike the common adversarial training approaches that generate AEs by maximizing loss, we propose to generate AEs by minimizing their $n$-gram frequencies.
-We integrate this approach into the recently proposed convex hull defense~\cite{DNE} for adversarial training.
-Surprisingly, the resultant method performs quite similarly to the original gradient-based method, in terms of both model robustness and AE generation.
+These findings suggest a straightforward strategy to enhance model robustness: training on $n$-FD examples.
+Unlike the common adversarial training approaches that use gradients to perturb examples to maximize loss, we suggest a new approach that perturbs examples to reduce their $n$-gram frequency.
+We integrate this approach into the recent convex hull defense strategy~\cite{DNE} for adversarial training.
+Surprisingly, our frequency-based approach performs comparably to the gradient-based approach in improving model robustness.

-Overall, we provide a human-understandable perspective, i.e., $n$-gram frequency, for interpreting word-level textual attacks.
 In summary, our main contributions are: \begin{itemize}